NamesMT/Roo-Code/cline_docs/marketplace/implementation/02-core-components.md

 }
 ```

-## PackageManagerManager
+## MarketplaceManager

-The PackageManagerManager is the central component that manages marketplace data, caching, and operations.
+The MarketplaceManager is the central component that manages marketplace data, caching, and operations.

 ### Responsibilities